 - Soak the chickpeas overnight in enough water to cover them by 2 inches.
 Add kombucha or pickle brine to soaking water.

 - The next day, drain, rinse and cook beans until "al dente" on stove, simmering 45 to 60 minutes, or slow cook on low for 4 to 6 hours.

 - Add beans, 1 1/2 teaspoons (8 ml) salt and mince garlic and add to the bowl of a food processor.
 Squeeze lemon juice in and add umeshu.
 Process on low to incorporate ingredients for 10 to 15 seconds.

 - Remove pits from umeboshi and dice finely, along with shiso leaves.

 - Add tahini, umeboshi, and shiso.
 Process until it starts to become smooth.

 - Drizzle olive oil into food processor while spinning.

 - Transfer to a bowl and serve.
-Due to the high protein content, these are relatively perishable (compared to most other recipes on this site!)
+Due to the high protein content, hummus is relatively perishable.
 Will keep for refrigerator for 3 days.
-It will get funky (NOT in a good way) after that!
+Freeze for longer storage.